 - A dependent child whose parents are divorced, separated,

-tuition purposes if either parent is a legal resident of Florida,
+for tuition purposes if either parent is a legal resident

-regardless of which parent claims the minor for tax purposes.
+of Florida, regardless of which parent claims the minor for

-- Active member of the Florida National Guard (Army or Air)
+- Active members of the Florida National Guard (Army or

 (NORAD) agreement, and their spouses and dependent children,